Japanese Candles Patterns Gold Analysis

 The above patterns is what makes the Japanese candlesticks popular among technical traders and it's why this type of analysis are the most widely used in analyzing the market.
 The analysis for these pattern formations in trade is the same as that one used in stock trading.

-To draw these on the MT4, choose the charts drawing tools within the "MT4 Toolbar" - shown below.
+To draw these on the MetaTrader 4, select the charts drawing tools within the "MT4 Tool-Bar" - shown below.

-Once the above tool-bar, pops up you can then select the type you want to convert to, If you want to view using the bar chart format, click the bar tool button key as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button key".
+Once the above toolbar, pops up you can then choose the type you want to convert to, If you want to view using the bar chart format, click the bar tool button key as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button key".